pedroilidio/bipartite_learn/docs/user_guide.rst

 Adapting monopartite estimators to bipartite datasets
 -----------------------------------------------------

+.. currentmodule:: bipartite_learn.wrappers

-Some tools are provided to adapt any :mod:`scikit-learn`-compatible estimator or transformer to the bipartite format.
+Tools are provided to adapt any :mod:`scikit-learn`-compatible estimator, transformer or sampler to the bipartite format.

+.. _global_single_output:

 The global single-output approach
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^